 How do I apply for RDS NENC Public Involvement Funds?

-Talk to your RDS NENC advisor who can discuss eligibility and the application process, or contact firstname.lastname@example.org.
+Talk to your RDS NENC adviser who can discuss eligibility and the application process, or contact firstname.lastname@example.org.
 If you are not already receiving support from RDS NENC please contact us.

 Case Study – Co-production in Dental Research: Richard Halliday

 Richard engaged in some comprehensive PPI including several co-production events supported by the RDS PIF.
 You can listen to Richard’s blog Getting stuck into Co-Pro in which he talks about his work with patients to help develop his research.